 The idea of losing a loved one or dying ourselves is petrifying, particularly when unexpected.
 Many of us avoid the conversation of mortality, as it confronts you with a harsh reality.
 No one lives forever, death is inevitable.

 Coronavirus (CoVid) has reminded the world of their humanity.
-CoV is an extended group of viruses that has awakened our innate fear of death.
+CoVid is an extended group of viruses that awakened our innate fear of death.
 These viruses cause mild flu-like symptoms to acute respiratory diseases which have the ability to severely attack and kill patients with pre-existing health conditions.
 Scary, with reason, the medical community doesn’t know enough to stop the epidemic.

 The recent Coronavirus (CoVid-19) pandemic is rapidly changing the way we live.
 The world is walking on eggshells terrified the infectious disease will get them and essentially end their life.
 Scientists don’t have a vaccine, this particular strain is new.
 Aggressive studies continue to help stop the epidemic.
 In the meantime society must face a harsh fact.
 It will take time to get answers, it’s unlikely to happen overnight.